ecovaci/winfoom/README.md

 ```

 The output is in JSON format.
 The name of the fields is self-descriptive.
-Suppose you want to configure Winfoom for a HTTP proxy.
+Suppose you want to configure Winfoom for an HTTP proxy.
 First, change the proxy type to HTTP with:

 `foomcli config -t http`